cd-con/gigachat/README.md

 Simple and powerful chat plugin for SpongeForge.

+## Announcement!
+**Plugin creator (Bruhsty) forgot his password for account on Ore, so every future release will be published on GitHub.**

 ### Project status:

 | Type of components  | Current deployment status | Estimated release date  |